 Cardano is a blockchain network that uses the proof-of-stake consensus protocol to verify and add new blocks to the network.
-The developers aim to develop it into a decentralized application (dApp) development platform.
+The developers aim to develop it into a decentralised application (dApp) development platform.
 The co-founder of Ethereum, Charles Hoskinson, created the network when he split from the Ethereum development team.

 What Is ADA?

 The Cardano network has a native cryptocurrency called ADA.
-It is named after Ada Lovelace, a mathematician, and the first computer programmer from the 1800s.
+It is named after Ada Lovelace, a mathematician and the first computer programmer from the 1800s.

 Users on the network can hold ADA in their wallets.
-Holders can use ADA for Cardano staking by either joining a stake pool or creating their own.
+Holders can use ADA for Cardano staking by joining a stake pool or creating their own.

 ADA is available on most crypto exchanges, and users can purchase ADA with fiat currencies or other major cryptocurrencies.